lixiaopi1985/raindrops_in_the_ocean/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Microbes and Environment interactions
-  - Computational Linguistics
+  - Bioinformatics
-  - Information Retrieval
+  - Web applications

 # Education to show in About widget
 education: